poojagunturu/Databases-Project/README.md

 # Databases-Project
 HTML and PHP code for a website for a supermarket which includes forms to enter, update or delete data and a form to generate statistics on the data in the database.
+The javascript code for generating the graph is not purely written by me.
+I took some code from another website.
+This is the code for webpages for the Manager of the supermarket and the first screen is manager_homepage.php.